 And that change causes dramatic shifts in the cloud pattern on Uranus, as earthly astronomers have now seen.
 Uranus has been visited by one spacecraft – the NASA spacecraft Voyager 2 in 1986.
 When Voyager 2 passed Uranus, this world was in its northern hemisphere summer, and Voyager saw Uranus as blue and featureless.

 As the years have passed since Voyager 2’s flyby of Uranus – as technologies for observing Uranus from Earth (or Earth-orbit) have become more powerful – and as Uranus moved in its 84-year orbit around the sun – we’ve seen the seasons on Uranus change.

 In the years after the Voyager 2 flyby, the planet came out of the grip of its decades-long winter/summer season.
 Its northern hemisphere autumn equinox occurred in 2007; that’s when the sun was shining above Uranus’ equator.
 Sunlight had begun reaching some latitudes for the first time in years.
 The light and warmth in the atmosphere triggered gigantic storms comparable in size to North America (but with temperatures of -300 Fahrenheit/-184 Celsius), visible as bright spots in the planet’s atmosphere.

-Uranus has been visited by one spacecraft -the NASA spacecraft Voyager.
-At the time, Uranus was in its northern hemisphere winter.
-Since then, Uranus has moved in its 84-year orbit around the sun.
-Its northern hemisphere spring equinox occurred in 2007.
-There were more clouds in the atmosphere of Uranus – and bands encircling the planet that had changed in size and brightness – as sunlight struck parts of the planet for the first time in over two decades.
+Around that time, observers on Earth saw more clouds in the atmosphere of Uranus – and bands encircling the planet that had changed in size and brightness – as sunlight struck parts of the planet for the first time in decades.
+Plus, they saw a dark spot and more bright spots, which earthly observers were able to follow for years.